Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 Frequently Asked Questions

-Why is ApoB considered an important cholesterol marker?
+Why is ApoB an important cholesterol marker?

 Is ApoB better than LDL cholesterol?